The easiest way to play football

 What language do people speak during games?

 English is the default in expat pickup games.
-On the pitch, communication is minimal and universal.
-Off the pitch, most social interaction happens in English.
-Some venues with a higher proportion of Thai players may use Thai, but you will manage fine with basic gestures and football vocabulary.
+On the pitch, communication is minimal anyway.
+Off the pitch, most conversation happens in English.
+Some venues with more Thai players use Thai, but you will manage with basic gestures and football vocabulary.

 Are the pitches safe?

-Artificial turf pitches in Bangkok are generally well maintained.
-The main risk is heat related.
+Artificial turf pitches in Bangkok are well maintained.
+The main risk is heat-related.
 Stay hydrated, recognize the signs of heat exhaustion (dizziness, nausea, confusion), and do not push through if you feel off.
 Turf burns from sliding are common.
-Wearing long socks and proper footwear helps.
+Long socks and proper footwear help.